Where it began. 1972.

 1972, Philadelphia.

 I have been fascinated with photography since childhood.
 As a boy, I watched my older brother, John, create images in a makeshift darkroom, our bathroom.
 During my first year of college at the University of Pennsylvania, I bought a Pentax K500 single-lens reflex camera and started shooting.
 In 1974, I attended a course at C.J.
 Pressma’s Center for Photographic Studies in Louisville, and that’s when I got excited about photography.
 Back at school, I joined the staff of The Daily Pennsylvanian and eventually became one of the photo editors.
-Many a night in the DP darkroom.
+Many a night was spent in the DP darkroom.

 For many years, other goals and challenges kept me away from photography.
 I attended law school at the University of Louisville, pursued a career as a lawyer, served as President of The Temple, and was a father to a growing family of five children.
 My keen interest in photography, however, has persisted though these major life events.